Dnipro: Dissent and youth rebellion

 In 1959 17.4% of Dnipropetrovsk students were taught in Ukrainian language schools and 82.6% in Russian language schools.
 58% of the city's inhabitants self-identified as Ukrainians.
 Compared with the other 3 biggest cities of Ukraine Dnipropetrovsk had a rather large share of education conducted in Ukrainian.
-In Kiev 26.8% of pupils studied in Ukrainian and 73.1% in Russian while 66% of Kiev residents considered themselves Ukrainian, in Kharkiv these numbers were 4.9%, 95.1% and 49%.
+In Kyiv 26.8% of pupils studied in Ukrainian and 73.1% in Russian while 66% of Kyiv residents considered themselves Ukrainian, in Kharkiv these numbers were 4.9%, 95.1% and 49%.
 In Odesa these numbers were 8.1%, 91.9% and 40%.

 As in the overall Ukrainian SSR, Dnipropetrovsk saw an influx of young immigrants from rural Ukraine.
 Dnipropetrovsk Oblast saw the highest inflow of rural youth of all Ukraine.

 According to KGB reports, in the 1960s "Samizdat" and Ukrainian diaspora publications began to circulate via Western Ukraine in Dnipropetrovsk.
 These fed into underground student circles where they promoted interest in the "Ukrainian Sixtiers", in Ukrainian history, especially of Ukrainian Cossacks, and in the revival of the Ukrainian language.
 Occasionally the blue and yellow flag of independent Ukraine was unfurled in protest.
 The authorities responded with repression: arresting and jailing members of underground discussion groups for "nationalistic propaganda".

 The growing evidence of dissent in the city coincided from the late 1960s with what the KGB referred to as "radio hooliganism".
 Thousands of high-school and college students had become ham radio enthusiasts, recording and rebroadcasting western popular music.
 Annual KGB reports regularly drew a connection between enthusiasm for western pop culture and anti-Soviet behaviour.
-In the 1980s, by which time the KGB had conceded that their raids against "hippies" had failed suppress the youth rebellion, such behaviour was reportedly found in an admixture of Anglo-American" heavy metal, punk rock and Banderism—the veneration of the Ukrainian fascist Stepan Bandera, and of other Ukrainian nationalists, who in the Soviet narrative were denounced and discredited as Nazi collaborators.
+In the 1980s, by which time the KGB had conceded that their raids against "hippies" had failed suppress the youth rebellion, such behaviour was reportedly found in an admixture of Anglo-American" heavy metal, punk rock and Banderism—the veneration of Stepan Bandera, and of other Ukrainian nationalists, who in the Soviet narrative were denounced and discredited as Nazi collaborators.

-In an attempt to provide Dnipropetrovsk youth with an ideologically safe alternative, beginning in 1976 the local Komsomol set up approved discoteques.
+In an attempt to provide Dnipropetrovsk youth with an ideologically safe alternative, beginning in 1976 the local Komsomol set up approved discotheques.
 Some of the activists involved in this "disco movement" went on in the 1980s to engage in their own illicit tourist and music enterprises, and several later became influential figures in Ukrainian national politics, among them Yulia Tymoshenko, Victor Pinchuk, Serhiy Tihipko, Ihor Kolomoyskyi and Oleksandr Turchynov.